learn-static/hist-320/content/10-customize.md

 6. Remember **DO NOT** alter the frontmatter that exists at the very top of the page (lines 1-6).
 Leave the frontmatter exactly as it is, otherwise your site will not work correctly.
 7. When you're happy with your title and introduction, commit your changes: add a commit message to the "Commit changes" box at the bottom of the page, then click the green "Commit changes" button.
 8. Go back to repository's homepage (if you ever are confused about how to get back to the homepage, click on the "<> Code" tab in the top left section of the screen).
-9. Head over to where you opened your website in a different tab or window, and use the navigation menu to switch back to the "Final Essay" page.
+9. Head over to where you opened your website in a different tab or window, and make sure you've navigated to your website's Home page.
 10. Wait a minute or two, then refresh your website's homepage.
-11. Once you refresh your site, you should see the new image or PDF appear in your essay.
+11. Once you refresh your site, you should see your new introduction.
 12. The updates may take a few seconds to a few minutes to appear, so hold tight and keep refreshing if you don't see them right away.

 ---